-- We are not aware of any other drugs targeting IL-13R α 1. - Dupilumab from Sanofi S.A. and Regeneron Pharmaceuticals, Inc. is approved to treat moderate-to-severe atopic dermatitis, moderate-to-severe asthma, chronic rhinosinusitis with nasal polyposis eosinophilic esophagitis and prurigo nodularis. - Tralokinumab from Leo Pharma A/S is approved to treat moderate-to-severe atopic dermatitis. - In addition to the biologics in the market, there are two newly approved JAK inhibitor drugs targeting AD.
+- We are not aware of any other drugs targeting IL-13R α 1. - Dupilumab from Sanofi S.A. and Regeneron Pharmaceuticals, Inc. is approved to treat moderate-to-severe AD, moderate-to-severe asthma, chronic rhinosinusitis with nasal polyposis, eosinophilic esophagitis and prurigo nodularis.

+- Tralokinumab from Leo Pharma A/S is approved to treat moderate-to-severe AD. - APG777 targets the IL-13 ligand and is being developed by Apogee Therapeutics for moderate-to-severe AD.
+APG777 is currently in Phase 1 trials, interim data from healthy volunteers was reported in March 2024. - In addition to the biologics in the market, there are two newly approved JAK inhibitor drugs targeting AD.
 Abrocitinib from Pfizer Inc. and upadacitinib from AbbVie Inc. are both approved for the treatment of adults living with refractory, moderate-to-severe AD, whose disease is not adequately controlled with other systemic drug products, including biologics, or when use of those therapies is inadvisable. - Lebrikizumab targets the IL-13 ligand and being developed by Dermira, Inc./Eli Lilly.
-Lebrikizumab recently completed Phase 3 clinical trials in atopic dermatitis and a BLA was submitted to the US FDA for AD treatment in November 2022.
+Lebrikizumab completed Phase 3 clinical trials in AD. a BLA was submitted to the US FDA for AD treatment in November 2022, while European Medicines Agency (EMA) granted marketing authorization for lebrikizumab in the treatment of moderate-to-severe AD patients.